acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE1 - Setup and Manual wordpress build.md

 Open a new tab to https://console.aws.amazon.com/systems-manager/home?region=us-east-1
 Click on `Parameter Store` on the menu on the left

+**MAKE SURE WITH THE BELOW ...
+NO WHITESPACE BEFORE OR AFTER ..
+MAKE SURE THE UPPER/LOWER CASE IS CORRECT**

 ## Create Parameter - DBUser (the login for the specific wordpress DB)
 Click `Create Parameter`